brillout/goldpage/docs/readme.template.md

 Alternatively, you can fetch data in a stateful component.
 But the page's content is then rendered to the DOM only (and not to HTML).

-We explain the difference between using a stateful component and `addInitialProps` at:
+We further explain the difference between using a stateful component and `addInitialProps` at:
  - [/examples/async-data/](/examples/async-data/)

 !INLINE ./snippets/section-footer.md #readme --hide-source-path